AlphaSue/GettingAndCleaningData_Project/CodeBook.md

 - Renames variables to eliminate abbreviations.
 - Creates a summary dataset which contains the average value for each variable for each subject and activity combination.
-- Stores each dataset in a delimited (CSV) format.
+- Stores each dataset in a delimited format.

+The resulting dataset containing the filtered data is stored in `activitydata.txt` while the summary dataset is stored in `summarydata.txt`.
+The data in `activitydata.txt` are the observations of the following variables from the source data.
+The data in `summarydata.txt` are the average of the corresponding variable from `activitydata.txt`.

 ## Variable descriptions